 The TI-84 Plus CE Graphing Calculator comes preloaded with more than a dozen applications such as inequality graphing, correct math notation, and data collection.
 The thin, lightweight design features a high resolution, full-color backlit display with a sleek design.
-The calculator also comes in several different colors: black, pink, white, coral, gold, mint, gray, and blue, so you can find one that suits your style.
-The full-color screen enhances the graphing experience, making graphs easier to read by adding color-coded equations, plots and objects.
+The graphing calculator also comes in several different colors: black, pink, white, coral, gold, mint, gray, and blue, so you can find one that suits your style.
+The full-color screen enhances the display experience, making graphs easier to read by adding color-coded equations, plots, and objects.

-The Casio fx-9750GII Graphic Calculator features all the basic functionality of an entry-level graphing calculator, making it great for math coursework from Pre-Algebra to AP Calculus and Statistics and courses in between (like Geometry and Trigonometry).
+The Casio FX-9750GII Graphic Calculator features all the basic functionality of an entry-level graphing calculator, making it great for math coursework from Pre-Algebra to AP Calculus and Statistics and courses in between (like Geometry and Trigonometry).

 You can navigate the functions by using any of the 15 pre-loaded icon menus.
 It features the same speedy processing as other models and is even approved for use in college entrance exams and AP tests.

-The TI-83 Plus graphing calculator is a great entry-level calculator for middle and high school students taking math and science courses such as Pre-Algebra, Algebra 1 & 2, Trigonometry, Calculus, Statistics, Biology, Chemistry and Physics.
+The TI-83 Plus graphing calculator is a great entry-level calculator for middle and high school students taking math and science courses such as Pre-Algebra, Algebra 1 & 2, Trigonometry, Calculus, Statistics, Biology, Chemistry, and Physics.

 The LDC screen features 64 x 96-pixel resolution and offers a clear display.
 The built-in memory can store and analyze up to 10 matrices.
-The calculator also features a split screen that’s helpful for tracing graphs while scrolling through the table values.
+The calculator also features a split-screen that’s helpful for tracing graphs while scrolling through the table values.